pmchrist/Capsule_Climate/notes.md

 11) Write thesis chapter on experimens and explain the results of all the experiments (Fixed Opinion, Politic, Scientific, Wealth)      !
 In Progress

-11) Do experiments without the stabilized economy, when everything crashed with original params.
+11) Do experiments without the stabilized economy, when everything crashed with original params.    -> Done!
+It influences dynamics.
+They are still present but much less pronounced.

 11) Find out why brown energy is always persistent in the economy and why it goes to 0 and bounces back in the green economy.